-Between 2001 and 2002, when I started in the speaking business as a professional keynote speaker, I had my topic narrowed down to simply “fraud.”
+In 2001 I started my speaking business.
+I wanted to be a professional keynote speaker.
+At the time, I had my topic narrowed down to simply “fraud.”
 I thought that my experience as a co-conspirator in a white collar fraud conspiracy was really all I had to offer.
 I did indeed know about fraud.
 In fact, while I served my 21 month prison sentence in federal prison, I thought about fraud a lot.

-As it turned out, my stories and experiences motivated and inspired my audiences to be better people and employees of the companies and corporations they worked for.
+As it turned out, my stories and experiences motivated and inspired my audiences to be better people and employees of the companies they worked for.
 They came to believe that if I could overcome the challenges, obstacles and adversity that I’d faced in my life, so could they.
-Perhaps more specifically, this is inspirational in that it encourages the audience of a conference or convention, that by hearing my life experiences; to overcome obstacles and adversity was indeed inspirational as well as motivational.
-But ultimately an inspirational, or motivational speaker, inspires the audience to be motivated into action and compelled to do better, and be better at what they do in their professional and personal lives.
+More specifically, this is inspirational in that it encourages the audience, that by hearing my life experiences, they can overcome obstacles.
+This is because adversity is indeed inspirational as well as motivational.
+Ultimately an inspirational, or motivational speaker, inspires the audience to be motivated into action.
+This compells them to do better, and be better at what they do in their professional and personal lives.

 I was eventually contacted by a Speakers Bureau where they helped find me, yes ME, Jerome Mayne, speaking engagements.